Marinette High School: History

 On November 29, 2010, sophomore Sam Hengel held a teacher and 24 students captive for five hours at gunpoint before shooting himself.
 He carried two pistols and a knife into school and made students hand over their cell phones.
 The teacher in the room served as a mediator during the ordeal.
 Reports indicated that Hengel never pointed the gun at students, and that he never had any specific plan on what to do.
 He died the following morning from his injuries.

 Athletics

-Marinette High School shares a historic football rivalry with the neighboring high school in Menominee, Michigan for over a century, dating back to 1894.
+Marinette High School shares a historic football rivalry with Menominee High School in neighboring Menominee, Michigan, for over a century, dating back to 1894.